-Mandatory electronic identification (eID) for bobby calves going direct to slaughter will be a requirement in Tasmania from 1 January 2025.
+Mandatory electronic identification (eID) for bobby calves leaving a property to go direct to slaughter is now a requirement in Tasmania.

-From 1 January 2025, all bobby calves that leave their property of birth to go direct to slaughter at Tasmanian Quality Meats (TQM) must be tagged with a National Livestock Identification System (NLIS) approved cattle eID tag.
+Since 1 January 2025, all bobby calves that leave their property of birth to go direct to slaughter must be tagged with a National Livestock Identification System (NLIS) approved cattle eID tag.

-• eIDs are not just for commercial producers of cattle - once implemented in Tasmania the new requirements will apply even if you own only a few backyard animals.
+eIDs are not just for commercial producers of cattle - the new requirements will even if you only own a few backyard animals

 The elD system: